-In the past several weeks, the coronavirus outbreak has radically altered the way companies across the world are forced to operate.
+The coronavirus outbreak has radically altered the way companies across the world have been forced to operate.
 For business owners and employees alike, this means adapting to a new normality and the impact is being felt to different degrees across the entire business landscape.
 Amidst all of this, it can become a necessity for many businesses to put digital initiatives on hold in order to focus on business continuity and resilience.
 This is not the optimal approach.
 Instead, now is the time to accelerate digital transformation initiatives and to ensure your business is in a strong position when the current pandemic is over.
 Today we’re exploring why digital strategies can’t wait.

 Creating A Case For Continued Digital Innovation